brady-ab/brady-ab/README.md

 Hey, thanks for reading!
 I'll keep this brief.
-My name's Brady, and I'm a software developer with experience in Java, SQL, and HTML/Javascript/CSS.
+My name's Braeden, but my friends call me Brady.
+I'm a software developer with experience in Java, SQL, and HTML/Javascript/CSS.
 Right now, I'm learning Microsoft Azure and C# in Unity.

 Don't be afraid to reach out!